Tucker Davidson: Minor leagues

-2020–present

-Davidson was added to the Braves' 40 man roster following the 2019 season.
+Major leagues

+On November 19, 2019, the Braves added Davidson to their 40-man roster to protect him from the Rule 5 draft.
 Before the 2020 Minor League Baseball season was canceled as a result of the COVID-19 pandemic, Davidson was scheduled to begin the year at Gwinnett.
 Instead, he was named to the Atlanta Braves' 60-member player pool for the shortened 2020 Major League Baseball season.
 Davidson was promoted to the major leagues for the first time from the team's alternate site on September 25, 2020.
 Davidson faced the Boston Red Sox the next day and took the loss, yielding two earned runs and seven total, in 1 2/3 innings pitched, in his only game of the season.

 In 2021, in four starts for the Braves, Davidson was 0–0 with a 3.60 ERA in 20 innings.
 For Gwinnett, he was 2–2 in four starts with a 1.17 ERA in 23 innings in which he struck out 28 batters, giving up only 11 hits and 5 walks.
 On June 24, 2021, Davidson was placed on the 60-day injured list with left forearm inflammation.

 On October 27, 2021, Davidson was added to the Braves' roster for the World Series against the Houston Astros after Charlie Morton suffered a fractured fibula.
 On October 31, 2021, he was announced as the starter for Game 5.
 Davidson pitched two innings, giving up four runs (two earned) and did not factor into the decision of the Braves’ eventual 9–5 loss.
 The team would go on to win the World Series as they won the game with a score of 7–0 in Houston.

 On April 7, 2022, it was announced that Davidson had made the Braves Opening Day roster for the first time in his career.
 He pitched the first five innings of a shutout against the Milwaukee Brewers on May 17 for his first career victory.

 Los Angeles Angels

 On August 2, 2022, Davidson and Jesse Chavez were traded from the Atlanta Braves to the Los Angeles Angels for Raisel Iglesias.

+On April 2, 2023, Davidson earned his first career save, tossing four scoreless innings of relief against the Oakland Athletics.
+In 18 games, he struggled to a 6.54 ERA with 31 strikeouts in 31 2/3 innings pitched.
+On July 27, Davidson was designated for assignment.

+Kansas City Royals

+On August 1, 2023, the Kansas City Royals acquired Davidson from the Angels for cash considerations.
+In 20 games, Davidson posted a 5.03 ERA with 15 strikeouts in 19 2/3 innings pitched.